 Conference Center at FIT, lower level, 212 217.3334

-Professional Studies focuses on the enrichment needs of individual artists and designers and the corporate global training needs of fashion-related industries.
-Noncredit certificates of professional development are offered on topics such as Brand Management Experience, Certified Technical Designer, Color Specialist, Digital Analytics: Fashion Marketing and Retailing, Fashion Styling, Image Consulting, and Omni-Channel Retail and Convergence.
+Professional Studies focuses on the corporate global training needs of fashion-related industries, as well as the enrichment needs of industrial artists and designers.
+Noncredit certificates of professional development are offered on topics such as Brand Management Experience, Certified Technical Designer, Color Specialist, Digital Analytics: Fashion Marketing and Retailing, Fashion Styling, Image Consulting, and Omni-Channel Retail.

-The Enterprise Center provides information and resources for small businesses and freelancers.
-Hands-on computer workshops keep designers and business people up-to-date on software tools.
+Enterprise Studies and Digital Design provides information and resources for small businesses and freelancers.
+Hands-on computer workshops keep designers and business people up to date on software tools.
 It offers six noncredit certificates of professional development: Creative Enterprise Ownership, Sustainable Design Entrepreneurs, and four Computer Essentials certificates (Fashion Design, Graphic Design, Web Design, and Video).
 The center also secures grant funding to develop free or low-cost programs that help meet the needs of entrepreneurs and New York City’s fashion industry.

-The Precollege program offers courses for middle and high school students in the college’s several areas of expertise.
-During the public school year it offers two programs titled Saturday Live and Sunday Live, each presented over 11 weekends.
+Precollege Programs offer courses for middle and high school students in the college’s many areas of expertise.
+During the school year it offers two programs titled Saturday Live and Sunday Live, each presented over 11 weekends.
 In the summer, there is a three-week Summer Live program.
 Intensive four-day workshops offered each spring, summer, and fall are especially attractive to families living outside the New York City metropolitan area.